Kostandin Kariqi

-Kostandin Kariqi (born 30 October 1996) is a Greek professional footballer who plays as a centre-back for Super League 2 club Proodeftiki.
-He has also represented Albania at youth international levels.
+Kostandin Kariqi (born 30 October 1996) is a professional footballer who plays as a centre-back for Greek Super League 2 club Egaleo.
+Born in Greece, he has represented Albania at youth international level.

 Club career

 Early career

 Kariqi started his youth career at Asteras Magoula.
 In July 2015 he moved to Trikala.

 Trikala

 He made his debut with Trikala on 15 January 2017 against Aiginiakos playing the full 90-minutes match in a 2–2 draw.

 International career

 Albania U19

 Kariqi received his first international invitation at the Albania national under-19 football team by coach Foto Strakosha for the friendly match against Italy U-19 on 14 May 2014.

 He was called up by coach Altin Lala to participate in the 2015 UEFA European Under-19 Championship qualifying round from 12–17 November 2014.
 Kariqi played all 3 matches as a starter where two first matches against Denmark and Portugal he completed the full 90-minutes and in the closing match against Wales he was substituted off in the 62nd minute for Paolo Ivani.
 However Albania U19 lost all 3 matches with total of goals collected 2–7, where all two goals were scored by Esad Morina of FC Schalke 04 youth.